jpsca/properform/docs/docs/rendering.md

 # Rendering

-Instead of rendering a form with a predefined static markup, wih Proper Form you render its individual fields.
+Instead of rendering a form with a predefined static markup, wih HyperForm you render its individual fields.
 For example:

 ```html+jinja
 <form method="post" action="">